Not in the Mood

-"Not in the Mood" is a song by American rapper Lil Tjay featuring vocals from fellow American rappers Fivio Foreign and Kay Flock.
-It was released as a single on October 22, 2021, and was produced by BS Beats and AyoAA.
+"Not in the Mood" is a song by American rapper Lil Tjay featuring fellow American rappers Fivio Foreign and Kay Flock.
+Written alongside producers BS Beats and AyoAA, it was released as a single on October 22, 2021.

 Composition

-"Not in the Mood" is a drill song that sees the artists rapping about their determination to work harder, success and "overcome life's obstacles", as well as their lifestyles and street life.
+"Not in the Mood" is a drill song that sees the artists rapping about their determination to work harder and "overcome life's obstacles", as well as their lifestyles and street life.

 Music video

 The music video, released alongside the single, was filmed in New York.
 In it, the rappers and their respective crews appear in the studio, outside apartments and on the streets of Times Square.